Emory-OMOP/info/docs/Training/index.md

 # Recommended Advanced Training (~10 hours)

 EHDEN’s base OHDSI tutorials are an important foundation, and have some of the same content as years following (EHDEN training content from 2019).
 However, the tutorials are a yearly event, and in our experience, the content gets tighter each year.
-For that reason, we actually recommend individuals start in the following order with their OMOP training.
+For that reason, we recommend individuals start in the following order with their advanced OMOP training.
 Ideally, **you should have access to an OMOP-CDM database and are able to put these skills to immediate use**, else risk loosing the knowledge quickly.

 - OHDSI2025 Tutorial: An Introduction to the Journey from Data to Evidence Using OHDSI [(link)](https://youtu.be/lELiY5B27ps?si=MbJEGB64mOTsHB7X)
   - Good foundation for answering the question “why even bother with this in the first place”